Staff & Board

 • Nicholas Aloisio-Shearer

-Assistant Director — Operations
+Assistant Director — Program and Operations

 Nicholas Aloisio-Shearer (he/him) is an artist and arts worker with ten years of experience in the industry.
 He has exhibited nationally and internationally, and has worked at Artspace, Roslyn Oxley9 Gallery, and as a lecturer and tutor at the University of Technology Sydney and Queensland College of Art.
 He holds a Bachelor of Design with Honours in Photography and Situated Media from UTS and a Masters of Fine Art (Research) from the University of New South Wales.